yannicklerestif/meta-pojos/README.md

 # meta-pojos
-The purpose of meta-pojos is to provide a very intuitive and easy-to-use api to browse your Java code.
+The purpose of meta-pojos is to provide a very intuitive and easy-to-use API to browse your Java code.
 The querying is done in Java, allowing you to use your favorite IDE for content assist.
 For example you can do this :
 ```java
 mp.allClasses().filter(clazz -> (clazz.getName().contains("DAO")).getMethods().getCallsTo();